roots/bud/docs/components-container.md

 }))
 ```

-THe callback is passed the value associated with the requested key and returns the replacement value.
+The callback is passed the value associated with the requested key and returns the replacement value.

 This is a more succint, functional replacement for relatively common tasks that would otherwise require: